pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_config_update_context.md

+---
+# metadata #
-## pachctl config update context
+title:  pachctl config update context

-Updates a context.
+description: "Updates an existing context config from a given name (or the currently-active context, if no name is given)."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis